The Murder of Richard Baldwin:

 A career military officer should be asked, “What would you do if a ‘wealthy’ Chickenhawk extorted another career military officer who was ‘threatened to remain silent’ after a ‘construction job’ had its ‘teenage boy-helpers’ homosexually abused’ where if such ever became exposed it would mean the end of the career military officer’s ‘personal reputation’, ‘business reputation’, and ‘community reputation’?. . .
 Would a career military man take the law into his own hands and becoming Judge, Jury, and Executioner when such a threat is standing on the threshold?

 The answer to this question should be self evident.
+Self justice is no justice and a crime regardless of the circumstances.
 There is no evidence apart from Collin’s imagination that Baldwin extorted or threatened anyone.
 But having taken the law into his own hands, would a gentleman of character lie to investigators about why he had possession of items belonging to Baldwin and used Baldwin’s credit card after the murder?
 When this did not work, would an honorable career military officer assert that he only tried to cover up the murder out of a misguided loyalty to the teens who worked for him?
 Perhaps most importantly, would a space captain have used a vulnerable and disturbed teen to carry out a murder or attempt to profit by the killing?

 The Trials and the Legal System